ocdladefense/intern-starter/README.md

 * <code>lib-http</code> - PHP wrapper for HTTP requests and responses.

 ## Installation
 Intern-starter should be installed in a working sub-directory of an Apache2 web server.
-Alternatively, it can be installed in the <code>modules/</code> directory of a PHP application server (although this repo will need a working module.php or module.json file to export routes and callbacks).
+Alternatively, it can be installed in the <code>modules/</code> directory of a PHP application server (although this repo will need a working <code>module.php</code> or <code>module.json</code> file to export routes and callbacks).

 ```php
 git clone [this-repository-url]